-I guess many tried this method, after not being comforter with the way and the manner; mining fees were being deducted from their little earnings in pool mining.
-It could be nice to mine and every bucks earned entered your pocket; what a motivation that could be!
+I guess many tried this method, after not being comfortable with the way and the manner; mining fees were being deducted from their little earnings in pool mining.
+It could be nicer to mine and every bucks earned entered your pocket; what a motivation that could be!

 Solo mining could sound good but a miner needs to consider the following: expensive mining equipment to purchase, high electricity tariff and millions of other competitors to face.

-If you can afford to set up a profitable solo mining business without putting hole in your pocket; it’s a good to start cryptocurrency mining business.
+If you can afford to set up a profitable solo mining business without putting hole in your pocket, it’s good to start cryptocurrency mining business.

 2.2.1 Problems with Individual Bitcoin Mining